-Agile methodology SDLC is among today’s most popular software development approaches, accepted in all-size companies—from tech startups to Apple.
-Even the software is developed with Agile (acceptance rate).
+Agile methodology SDLC is among today’s most popular software development approaches, accepted in all-size companies — from tech startups to Apple.
+Even government software is developed with Agile (acceptance rate) as one of the most applicable software engineering methods.

 Instead of building the entire product in one Waterfall-like go, Agile splits development into a few iterations called sprints.
-Usually, one sprint lasts 1-4 weeks.
+Usually, one sprint lasts 1-4 weeks in this popular one of software methodologies.
 During that time, the development team designs, codes, and tests complete features that can be released as a working product.

 The sprint's goal is to deliver a working product.
 For example, if the team dedicates a sprint to a single sign-on, this feature must be tested and work properly by the end of the sprint.